How do I find what computer modem I have?

 Other methods of determining the modem type

 - One of the best methods of determining the modem within a computer is to physically inspect the modem.
-On the majority of modems you will be able to determine the manufacturer, model number, and speed by opening the computer and physically looking at the modem.
+On the modem you should see the manufacturer, model number, and speed by opening the computer and physically looking at the modem.

 - If you are unable to locate a manufacturer or model number of the modem, but are able to locate a FCC identification number, it is recommended that you perform a FCC search using that number.
 Additional information about FCC numbers and how to search for information about a FCC number can be found on our FCC dictionary definition page.